savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 ## Do you have an Acceptance Person?

+Job is done, when Man Who Accepts The Job are said it to.
+You should have person for that, and it's not necessary it should be customer or owner in a terms of SCRUM (which is the best option here) - it could be QA or other developer in your team, but not who participated to the particular feature implementation.

 ## Do you do code reviews?

 Code review is extremely useful technique for knowledge sharing and team education and application quality support, [if you are doing it right](http://www.savvyclutch.com/Make-Code-Review-Useful-Again/).
 It’s impossible to keep team code and engineering decisions understandable, organized and with a minimum architecture issues without code review.

 ## Do you have team with 2 pizzas size max?

+The two pizza rule is often credited to Jeff Bezos, founder and CEO of Amazon.
+The idea is to [keep team communication on useful level without the big impact on each team member focus and stress level](http://blog.idonethis.com/two-pizza-team/).

 ## Do you have less than 2 pizzas meetings?

+Most meetings are a waste of time, especially if a lot people are involved to it.
+To keep meetings useful, they should be short and have a secific goal.
+Which will be impossible, if more than 6-8 people are participated.

 ## Do you have a primary communication channel?

+Should be one, and only one primary communication channel between team members.
+In these days we have a lot communication application and chat services, and it's very easy to create a mess.
+You can have some kind of "official" channel (mail, for example), or emergency (SMS/calls) but everything should be in the primary communication channel of choice too.

 ## Do you have a library?